 Smoking and Tobacco Policy

-To promote a safe and healthy USM environment, smoking, and the use of smokeless tobacco is not permitted in any university building.
+To promote a safe and healthy USM environment, smoking, the use of smokeless tobacco or simulated smoking products is not permitted in any university building.
 This also includes “spit bottles.”
-Smoking and the use of smokeless tobacco is permitted on campus outdoors with a minimum distance of 25 feet from entrances, windows, air intake areas of all buildings and designated spectator and participant areas of outdoor campus events.
+Smoking, the use of smokeless tobacco or simulated smoking products is permitted on campus outdoors with a minimum distance of 25 feet from entrances, windows, air intake areas of all buildings and designated spectator and participant areas of outdoor campus events.
+USM also has a designated smoking area underneath the patio walkway between St. Joseph Dining Hall and Berchmans.

-The university does not allow tobacco use by students under 18 years of age and guests of members of the university community who are under 18 years of age while on university property or participating in a university-sponsored event or activity.
-Violation of the smoking and tobacco policy will result in university Student Conduct Disciplinary Procedures.
+The university does not allow tobacco use or simulated smoking products by students under 18 years of age and guests of members of the university community who are under 18 years of age while on university property or participating in a university-sponsored event or activity.
+Violation of policy will result in university Student Conduct Disciplinary Procedures.